shalinimoorthy29/Machine-Learning/003_LIVECell_Segmentation of Cells_U-Net/README.md

-# Cell Segmentation in Phase-Contrast Microscopy Using Deep Learning
+# Cell Segmentation in Phase-Contrast Microscopy (Deep Learning)

 ## Dataset Used